Japanese Knotweed (Polygonum cuspidatum)

 In vitro testing of Polygonum cuspidatum extract and other botanicals against persister forms of Borrelia burgdorferi (Lyme bacterium) and Babesia duncani.

 Polygonum cuspidatum demonstrated moderate activity in vitro against persister Borrelia and Babesia.
-CRITICAL CONTEXT: in vitro screen ≠ human clinical efficacy.
-No demonstration of relevant tissue concentrations from oral supplements; no RCT showing clinical Lyme outcomes.
-Provides mechanistic rationale for Buhner protocol but does NOT validate clinical practice.
+Critical context: in vitro screen ≠ human clinical efficacy.
+No demonstration of relevant tissue concentrations from oral supplements; no clinical trial showing clinical Lyme outcomes.
+Provides mechanistic rationale for Buhner protocol but does not validate clinical practice.

 3